AdityaKane2001/ClockMe/README.md

 Summary makes it easier to see when you spent your time on a particular project.
 AJAX requests make the sytem even smoother to operate.

 ### v3.0
 Account management,edit/delete time entries,email verification,better UI.
-AJAX IS EVERYWHERE (almost though)

 Made with :heart: by Aditya Kane and Tanvesh Chavan